noir-lang/noir/yellow-paper/docs/circuits/private-kernel-initial.md

 It verifies that:

 - The _tx_context_ in the _[constant_data](#constantdata)_ matches the _tx_context_ in the _[transaction_request](#transactionrequest)_.
-- The _block_header_ must align with the one used in the private function circuit, as verified [earlier](#verifying-the-public-inputs-of-the-private-function-circuit).
+- The _header_ must align with the one used in the private function circuit, as verified [earlier](#verifying-the-public-inputs-of-the-private-function-circuit).

 ## Private Inputs